jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 $( "a" ).css( "color", "red" );
 ```

 This is some pretty basic jQuery code, but do you know what's happening behind the scenes?
 Whenever you use the `$` function to select elements, it returns a jQuery object.
-This object contains all of the methods you've been using (`css()`, `click()`, etc.), and all of the elements that fit your selector.
+This object contains all of the methods you've been using (`.css()`, `.click()`, etc.) and all of the elements that fit your selector.
 The jQuery object gets these methods from the `$.fn` object.
 This object contains all of the jQuery object methods, and if we want to write our own methods, it will need to contain those as well.

 Additionally the jQuery utility method `$.trim()` is used above to remove any leading or trailing empty space characters from the user input.
-Utility methods are functions that reside directly on
-`$` function itself.
+Utility methods are functions that reside directly in the `$` function itself.
 You may occasionally want to write a utility method plugin when your extension to the jQuery API does not have to do something to a set of DOM elements you've retrieved.

-##Basic Plugin Authoring
+## Basic Plugin Authoring

 Let's say we want to create a plugin that makes text within a set of retrieved elements green.
 All we have to do is add a function called `greenify` to `$.fn` and it will be available just like any other jQuery object method.